dinwwwh/as-api-v2/README.md

 - `_abilities` assign boolean value to determine whether attributes about abilities of current auth can do what will be send with response.
 - `_relationships` assign array|string like first argument of `with`, `load`, `loadMissing` to load relationship of main model to send with response.
 - `_perPage` assign int to denote numbers of model per page and required paginate for request.
+- `_search` assign string use as keyword to search data to response.

 ## For production